 Create a Signup Form

 Whether or not you are starting out with contacts, adding a Signup form is very important to your email lists’ continued growth and health.
 Mailchimp is flexible and allows you to use one of several newsletter signup plugins, or you can use native Mailchimp forms that are built right into the platform.
 We’ll go through creating these forms in Mailchimp itself to get you started a little quicker.

-To get started creating a signup form, under the “Audience” sidebar section, click “Signup forms”.
+To start creating a signup form, click ” Signup forms ” under the “Audience” sidebar section, and click “Signup forms”.
 To create a form in your account for use on your website, select the “Embedded forms” option, which gives you an HTML code for installation on your site.

 There is also an option to create a Pop-up form right under the Embedded form option.
-Note, that poorly designed and intrusive popups can harm your SEO by affecting website UX which in some cases is taken into consideration for ranking by Google.
+Note that poorly designed and intrusive popups can harm your SEO by affecting website UX which in some cases is taken into consideration for ranking by Google.
 They are also typically pretty effective at gathering new subscribers (up to 11% conversion rate) from frequent website visitors.

 Next, you will see the Embedded Form Builder page.
 You can edit displayed form fields (and required fields) and various form settings.
 You will always see a live preview of your visual changes in the center of your screen.

 Once you’re happy with your form, click “Copy Code” to save the HTML code to your clipboard.

 Add the Signup form to your WordPress Website

 You can now add the form to your website.
 We’ll briefly go over a few ways of doing this with links to specific instructions for deploying custom inline code on your website.

 Add Mailchimp Embeddable Form Code Using Custom HTML Block